The item has been added to your travel journal.

 This object already exists in your travel journal.

-In its well-preserved natural setting, the Valley of God (Lavaudieu) is a marvellous small mediaeval village in the Auvergne region built around its 11th century Benedictine abbey and bathed by the clear waters of the Sénouire, which is crossed by an ancient stone bridge.
 The village’s cloister (the only one in the Auvergne to have survived) features a number of elegant columns supporting the Romanesque arches, carved capitals and an oak wood gallery.
-The Abbey Church of St André is home to a nave dating from the 11th and 12th centuries in addition to 14th century frescoes…
+The Abbey Church of St André is home to a nave dating from the 11th and 12th centuries in addition to 14th century frescoes.
+This makes it one of the oldest Auvergne villages to have survived …